Home prices are constantly moving up and down.

-When your property appreciates you have a greater asset to borrow against, and you'll generate a larger profit when you sell.
+When your home appreciates you have a greater asset to borrow against, and you'll realize a bigger profit when you sell.

-Property values in Orlando change for different reasons, so how will you know what you're buying presently won't depreciate the day after you close?
+Property values in Orlando shift for many different reasons, so how can you be sure what you're investing in presently won't depreciate the day after you close?

-The most important aspect is that you choose a real estate agent in Orlando who can identify the factors that influence local prices.
+It's critical that you go with a real estate agent in Orlando who is familiar with the factors that drive local prices.

-A lot of people think that the economy is the greatest factor affecting real estate appreciation.
+A lot of people assume that the economy is the top factor affecting real estate appreciation.

-interest rates, employment, job growth, government programs and many other national determinants have a measurable influence on your property's value.
+interest rates, unemployment, job growth, government programs and quite a few other national determinants have a noticeable effect on your house's worth.

-However, your property's value and the components that play the biggest role in its appreciation depend on the local Orlando economy and housing market.
+However, your home's value and the aspects that play the most significant role in its appreciation depend on the local Orlando economy and housing market.

 Location in a community - Proximity to schools, jobs, and amenities also have a great impact on almost all home buyers' decisions.